-Without entitlements, business rules won't do anything.
+Without entitlements, business rules don't do anything.
 During the enforcement process, entitlements are what business rules give or take away from an end user, based on the specified rule conditions.

-There are five types of entitlement: Account, Account Access, Group Membership, Permission, and Dynamic Permission.
+There are five types of entitlement: Account, Account Access, Group Membership, Permission, and Sub-Permission.
 Not all target systems support all five types.

 Adds the user account to a selected group in the target system.
 Most target systems have a separate entitlement per available group.
 A group is not necessarily a HelloID group—unless HelloID is being used as the target system.